jannislehmann/csgo-tools/README.md

 ### Gameclient

 The game client uses the CSGO gamecoordinator to talk to the ingame "API".
-By doing so, the tool can request match information, history and even the download links for each demo.
+By doing so, the tool can request match information, history and most importantly the download links for each demo.

 ### Demodownloader